AI usage tracking is available on the Scale plan. See Plans and billing for details.

 View AI spend

-Go to Apps in your Layer dashboard and look for the AI usage section.
+Open AI Usage in the Layer sidebar (between Hardware and Renewals) for the dedicated AI cost view.
 The page shows:- Per-person spend — every user ranked by total monthly cost, with a breakdown by tool and model.

 - Department ROI — total spend, active users, licensed seats, adoption rate, and cost per active user for each department.